adsr/dldyn/README.md

 dldyn
 =====

-dldyn uses dyncall to invoke a function in a dynamically opened library.
+dldyn uses dyncall[1] to invoke a function in a dynamically opened library.
 This is the worst possible way to invoke a function, but it may be helpful in some cases.

 Synopsis
 ========